Improved bounds for noisy group testing with constant tests per item: Proof of DD bound, Theorem

 \section{Proof of DD bound, Theorem \ref{thm_DD}}

-The proof of \Thm~\ref{thm_DD} follows a similar two-step approach as the proof of \Thm~\ref{thm_COMP} by first finding the distribution of $\vP_x$ (the number of displayed positive tests where individual $x$ appears on its own after removing the definitely healthy individuals $V_0 \setminus \zeroplus$, illustrated by the left branch of Fig.~\ref{neighbor}).
+The proof of \Thm~\ref{thm_DD} follows a similar two-step approach as the proof of \Thm~\ref{thm_COMP} by first finding the distribution of $\vP_x$ (the number of displayed positive tests where individual $x$ appears on its own after removing the individuals\gebA{, which were declared healthy already, } $V_0 \setminus \zeroplus$, illustrated \gebA{by DP-S in} Fig.~\ref{neighbor}).
 We then threshold the distributions for healthy and infected individuals.
 To get started, we revise the second bound from \Thm~\ref{thm_COMP} to allow $k n^{-\Omega(1)}$ healthy individuals to not be classified yet after the first step of {\tt DD}.
-Throughout the section, we assume $\alpha \in (q, e^{-d}(1-p) + \bc{1-e^{-d}}q)$ and $\beta \in (0, e^{-d}(1-q))$.
+Recall that, we assume $\alpha \in (q, e^{-d}(1-p) + \bc{1-e^{-d}}q)$ and $\beta \in (0, e^{-d}(1-q))$.

 \begin{lemma} If